 Easter is such a fun time of the year.
 It brings out the joy in children and tells us all that spring is just around the corner.
 These lemon cupcakes with grass frosting are sure to be the hit of any Easter gathering that you hold this year.

-The cupcakes have a delightful lemon flavoring.
+These Easter cupcakes have a delightful lemon flavoring.
 We love lemon desserts in our house, so these are going to disappear quickly.
 Normally I would make a lemon buttercream frosting to top them with.
 But since Easter will soon be here, I decided to go all out and attempt to do grass frosting instead.

 The cupcake mixture has a lovely aroma of lemon and a light yellow color that is perfect for my Easter project.
 It says “spring is here!”

 When my daughter was a little girl, I made all sorts of fancy decorated cakes.
 I actually got to be pretty good with pastry bags and icing tips, but it’s been years since I attempted anything other than a few stars here and there.
 So, when I say that, right now, I am a novice with decorating tips, you can believe me.
-Even so, this grass effect for the frosting is pretty easy to do with the right tools.
+Even so, decorating Easter cupcakes with this grass effect for the frosting is pretty easy to do with the right tools.

 You will need the following ingredients for these lemon cupcakes with grass frosting: